pazderskipawel/pgsql-docker/README.md

-This repository is an learning sandbox about docker compose which uses postgresql database
+This repository is a learning sandbox about docker compose which uses postgresql database

 It contains the following key components:
 - `docker-compose.yml` Starts **postrgesql** image and **adminer** control panel